Here are 7 key considerations for school administrators when it comes to assessing door openings and security in your school:

 To ensure that everyone can easily operate door hardware, there are specific requirements outlined in the model codes and accessibility standards.
 These standards state that the hardware should be able to be operated with one hand, without grasping, pinching, or twisting of the wrist.

 The standards also place limits on the amount of force required to operate the hardware.
-The allowable force depends on the specific standard that needs to be met.
+The allowable force depends that needs to be met.
 The ADA Standards for Accessible Design require hardware to be operable with no more than 5 pounds of force.
 The model codes and ICC A117.1 limit operable hardware to 15 pounds of pushing/pulling motion, or 28 inch-pounds of rotational motion.
 The best approach is to use hardware that meets the requirements of both standards.

 Currently, there is no official certification available to verify if a security product complies with the ADA standards or other accessibility requirements.
 If a manufacturer claims that their product is compliant, it is advisable to conduct further research to understand the basis of their statement.